Dear reader of ADxS.org, please excuse the disruption.

 ADxS.org offers an online depression test for differential diagnosis.
 This takes a good 10 minutes.
 It serves to provide initial indications to differentiate a possible depression from a possible ADHD disorder.

 Dysphoria during inactivity is an original symptom of ADHD.
 If dysphoria does not occur during activity or if dysphoria is strongly interest-driven, these are clear signs against depression and for ADHD.
 If, on the other hand, the dysphoria is independent of the activity and the interest in the activity and is present throughout, we believe this is more likely to indicate depression.
-This does not refer to the mood-enhancing effect of exercise, which occurs regardless of the disorder.
+This does not refer to the mood-enhancing consequences of exercise, which occur regardless of the disorder.

 n = possible side effect of disorder-specific medication